skip to Main Content

 Improve Application Performance

-Use new network policy and routing configurations to optimize and control multi-cloud and corporate traffic
+Use new network policy and routing configurations to optimize and control corporate traffic

 Direct Cloud Connections

-Services providers like Microsoft and Salesforce recommend direct cloud connections rather than legacy backhauling of traffic
+Services providers like Microsoft and Salesforce recommend direct cloud connections rather than back hauling of traffic

 Visibility and intelligence about network and application workloads are key to successful network transformations.
-Re-modeling the enterprise network requires a thorough understanding of the existing structure, workloads, and required service levels – before, during and after the network changes.
+Re-modeling the enterprise network requires a thorough understanding of the existing structure, workloads, and required service levels — before, during, and after network migrations.

-Network migrations start with business goals.
+Network migrations start with business goals, and those are often expressed in terms of Digital Experience.
 While network architects don’t get to dictate the choice of SaaS and cloud platforms, they are responsible for efficient delivery and optimal digital experiences.

 Benchmark Application Workloads

-Network engineers should benchmark application network utilization and evaluate network performance to ensure optimal experiences.
-End-user experience monitoring – synthetic and real – is critical to ensure ongoing satisfactory performance.
+Network engineers should benchmark application network response, latency, and bandwidth to ensure optimal experiences.
+End-user experience monitoring – synthetic and real – is critical to ensure exceptional performance.

 CloudReady Makes Network Benchmarks Easy

-Exoprise CloudReady is self-service and deploys in minutes.
-Start a trial today for crowd-powered network benchmarks in minutes.
+Exoprise CloudReady is a self-service and deploys in minutes.
+Start a trial today for crowdsourced network benchmarks in minutes.

-Local breakouts often require rethinking network security.
-Cloud-based secure access gateways and proxies are often required when introducing local network breakouts and direct cloud access.
-These extra hops and steps need to be evaluated with real application protocols, simulations and synthetics.
+Local breakouts and ISP gateways often require rethinking network security.
+Cloud-based secure access gateways and proxies are typically required when introducing local network breakouts and direct cloud access.
+These extra hops and steps need evaluation and measurement with real application protocols, simulations, and synthetics.

 Verify SD-WAN Policy and Controls